qq695353020/Online-Courses-Project/README.md

 # Running
 Open the index.html and you are good to go.
 # Note
-The website only realizes the layout and some images, and this project is used to practice code ability only.
+The website only realizes the layout and some images.
+This project is used to practice code ability only.
 # Contributors
 Menglong Yao(Oliver)